 There is no need for a sportfishing license if you are there as companions and do not intend to fight fish.

 5. Zip Lining

 Ziplining is one activity that is usually part of an ultimate Costa Rica combination tour.
 If traveling as a couple or by group, many visitors recommend booking a private tour to enjoy the benefit of an unrushed itinerary.

 There are many places to go zip lining in Tamarindo, and all provide a stunning view of the Guanacaste Province.

 Pura Aventura Park is one of the most popular areas to do this activity.
-Set amidst a cattle ranch, you will zip through eleven cables in singles or in tandem.
-During your flight you can spot some monkeys and other wildlife that inhabit the park.
+Set amidst a cattle ranch, you will zip through eleven cables in singles or tandem.
+During your flight, you can spot some monkeys and other wildlife that inhabit the park.

 6. ATV Touring